thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 </form>
 {% endhighlight %}

-Since mechanize does not pick up these controls, you will need to create them yourself to get the form submission to work.
+Since mechanize doesn't pick up these controls, you will need to create them manually in order to get the form submission to work.
 Use the `new_control` method to add these controls to the form and set their values at the same time:

 {% highlight python %}
 br.form.new_control('hidden', '__EVENTTARGET',   {'value': '$next_page'})